-The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, and Honorin Hamard.
+The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden and Honorin Hamard.

 Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
-Fred, our resident geek is a mathematian, mechanical engineer and vol Biv specialist.
+Fred, our resident geek is a mathematian, mechanical engineer and vol biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-Honorin has been flying since he was 13, he is a naturally talented pilot that has already become world champion.
+Honorin has been flying since he was 13 years old, a naturally talented pilot with multiple world records and a world championship tiltle to his name already.
 Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.

 Mike Cavanagh is the boss and multiple winner of the UK XC league.
 When he's not out flying he generally keeps control of the mayhem.
 Promotion and team pilots are organised by BASE jumping legend and mini wing specialist Matt Gerdes.
-He works closely with graphic designer Loren Cox.
-Loren is a keen pilot from Salt Lake city, USA.